 Bayt to Denote the Kaʿba

-The Qurʾān mentions al-Bayt to denote the Kaʿba in three ways:
+The Qurʾān mentions al-Bayt to denote the Kaʿba in the following ways:

 - in absolute terms, as in the verse And when We made the House a resort for mankind and a sanctuary (Q 2:125, cf. 2:127, 158; 3:97; 8:35; 22:26, 32; 106:3).
 The greatest pre-Islamic poet according to Muʿāwiya—Allah be well-pleased with him—Zuhayr b.
 Abī Sulmā (d. ca.5/627) (Ibn ʿAsākir, Tārīkh Dimashq 59:427), said in his famous Muʿallaqa: